 If it hadn’t been for the determination of a few men who made it their business to keep fondillón alive, that would have been it.

-One was Salvador Poveda Luz, whose son Rafael now carries on the family passion for fondillón at Bodegas Monóvar.
+One was Salvador Poveda Luz, whose son Rafa now carries on the family passion for fondillón at Bodegas Monóvar.
 Salvador made it a personal crusade to buy up the old oak toneles as their owners threw them out; more than one hundred of these survivors now nestle comfortably in the Monóvar cellars.

 The years and years of maturing in these monsters is fundamental to the oxidisation process that turns fondillón into a rancio wine, gradually changing colour from red to amber and acquiring its unique nutty flavour.